Contextual hypotheses and semantics of logic programs: Formal logic programs and their denotational semantics

-So we distinguish between identity and equality.
-Identity is treated as a logical symbol, equality as a nonlogical symbol.
 Identity is a key notion in logic programming as it is at the heart of the unification algorithm, and the usual approach is to treat identity and equality as equivalent, with the restriction to the class of Herbrand interpretations as a justification for the identification of both notions.
-Our approach consists in logically defining identity from \VOCAB, the vocabulary used to describe a structure, and in axiomatizing equality from \VOCA, the vocabulary used to talk about a structure.
-With this approach, equality and Herbrand structures are not in a state of mutual dependency: if infinitely many closed terms are ``unspeakable of'' then equality as axiomatized above behaves equivalently to the way it behaves w.r.t.\ the classical notion of logical consequence.
+Our approach consists in logically defining identity from \VOCAB, the vocabulary used to describe a structure, and in axiomatising equality from \VOCA, the vocabulary used to talk about a structure.
+As a consequence, equality and Herbrand structures are not interdependent: if infinitely many closed terms are `unspeakable of' then equality as axiomatised above behaves equivalently to the way it behaves w.r.t.\ the classical notion of logical consequence.

-\begin{defn} Given a formal logic program $\FLP=\bigl((\varphi_\wp^+,\,\varphi_\wp^-)\bigr)_{\wp\in\PRDV}$, the \emph{classical logical form of \FLP} is defined as
+\begin{defn} Given a formal logic program $\FLP=(\varphi_\wp^\epsilon)_{(\wp,\epsilon)\in\IND}$, the \emph{classical logical form of \FLP} is defined as

 \end{defn}